aersoares81/PCAngsd-PCA-Plots-in-R/README.md

 plot(simple.pca)

 # This will create another PCA plot.
-# In this version, every point (or as much as possible considering the density of dots) will have the sample ID assigned to it.
+# In this version, every point (or as much as possible considering their density) will have the sample ID assigned to it.
 # It's neat if you want to see where exactly each sample is placed.
 labeled.pca = ggplot(data = pca.vectors, aes(x=X1, y=X2, colour = location, label = sample_id)) +
 geom_point() + labs(title="Homo sapiens", x="PC1",y="PC2",fill = "Location", colour ="Location", labels="Location") +